 Surprise, surprise!
-At Hotjar we love feedback, so much so that we built Polls, Surveys and Recruiters to help you collect and action it.
+At Hotjar we love feedback.
+And we love website feedback even more.
 And now, we’re excited to share Incoming Feedback with you: a new tool that lets people give you instant visual feedback about your website or app, so you can see exactly what they love and hate about it.

 Contextual, Personal, & Incoming: Why We Created it